phottovy/customer_analytics/README.md

 <a id='data'></a>
 ## Data
+** \*Since the data comes from a confidential client, there is a limited amount of information I can provide about the data.**

 The datasets consist of a number of separate daily feeds containing different customer metrics.
 For each feed, six different predictions using various time series methods are included.
 In addition, each daily forecast contains predictions for 14 days into the future.
 I was provided 10 months of raw data and actuals for these feeds to use for my analysis.

+In total, the data included:
+* 10 unique feeds
+* 6 unique forecast methods for each feed
+* Each daily forecast makes predictions 14 days into the future
+* I was provided 10 months of data for my analysis

+For demonstration purposes, I am going to use two different feeds, which I will call "Feed 0" and "Feed 5" as examples:

+![Feed 0 raw][4]
+![Feed 0 all six][5]
+![Feed 5 raw][6]
+![Feed 5 all six][7]

+As you can see in the graphs above, Feed 0 is relatively consistent while Feed 5 fluctuates throughout the year.
+You can also see how much the six forecast methods varies with the actual data.

 ![data_example][4]